IceBreakerG/NumbersToWords/README.md

 # NumbersToWords
 Simple class method that converts a number to its grammatical representation (ie. the actual words of the number.
-Ex: 1472 = Fourteen Hundred Seventy Two).
+Ex: 1784 = One Thousand Seven Hundred Eighty Four).